English 330 Online: Interdisciplinary Writing

 40% of final course grade.

-- If your professor approves of your course work, you will submit an electronic portfolio consisting of two projects: Making A Difference Grant Proposal and Thinking About Reading and Writing group project.
+- If your professor approves of your course work, you will submit an electronic portfolio consisting of two projects: Making A Difference Grant Proposal and The Conversation group project.

 - Portfolios are read and scored by writing faculty other than your instructor.
 Portfolio rubric.

 You Ought to Know Project

 - Three parts: Web Page, Google Slides presentation, Screencast presentation.

 - This project fulfills the presentation requirement listed in the student learning outcomes.